 A truly idyllic and remote hideaway accessed by a single-track road, the nearest neighbour is over a mile away.

-- 1 x super king-size bed, en-suite bathroom
+- 1 x super king-size bed with en-suite bathroom.

 - Bed linen, electric blankets and towels provided.
 Comfy beds.

 - Fast, unlimited Wi-Fi

 - Spacious sitting room with open fire (logs provided)

 - Dining room with wonderful views up Bizzle Crags.

 - Well-equipped kitchen with dual fuel cooking range

 - Large utility room, washing machine and tumble dryer.

 - Large enclosed garden with furniture and charcoal barbecue.